 only for the purpose intended and not for long-term investment.

-the year under review.
+shares during the year under review.

 (xix) The Company has not issued any debentures and hence no securities